 You need the WooCommerce Product Table plugin to be able to display products in a user-friendly, one-page table layout that’ll also serve as an order form.
 Your front-of-house staff will be able to use this on any device to take orders.

-Your front-of-house staff, waiting staff, or even customers themselves will be able to search, sort, and filter the products they’d like to purchase and place orders.
+Your front-of-house staff, waiting staff, or even customers themselves will be able to run a product search, sort, and filter the products they’d like to purchase and place orders.
 Any point of sale system needs to be fast, and using WooCommerce Product Table ensures there's no waiting around.
 Your uses will be able to:

 - View and choose product variations or add-on options directly from the order form.